Guillermo Cuellar - Host Potter

 Sue Tirrell, Livingston, MT

-Born and raised in Red Lodge, Montana, Sue Tirrell received an AA from Cottey College in Nevada, MO in 1995 and a BFA from the New York State College of Ceramics at Alfred University in 1997.
+Born and raised in Red Lodge, Montana, Sue Tirrell holds an AA from Cottey College in Nevada, MO and a BFA from the New York State College of Ceramics at Alfred University.
 Her work draws inspiration from her experiences living in Montana and the West, her fascination with animals and interest in folk art, illustrated fairy tales and vintage kitsch.
-Sue’s work has been exhibited widely in the US, Canada, and Australia and she has taught ceramics and multi-media workshops across the country from college classrooms to one-room schoolhouses.
+Sue’s work has been exhibited widely in the US, Canada and Australia and she has taught ceramics and multi-media workshops across the country from college classrooms to one-room schoolhouses.
 Sue lives and works north of Yellowstone National Park, in Montana’s Paradise Valley.

 Minsoo Yuh, Athens, GA